Joost Luiten: Professional career

-In the first half of 2016 Luiten collected eight top-10 finishes in 15 events, with second places in consecutive weeks at the Open de España and Shenzhen International.
-In August he represented Netherlands at the 2016 Summer Olympics, finishing tied for the 27th place.
+In the first half of 2016 Luiten collected eight top-10 finishes in 15 events, with second places in consecutive weeks at the Real Club Valderrama Open de España and the Shenzhen International.
+In August, he represented Netherlands at the 2016 Summer Olympics, finishing tied for the 27th place.
 The following month, he went on to win for the second time the KLM Open, matching the course record with an 8-under par 63 on the final round.

+In February 2018, Luiten won the NBO Oman Open, beating Chris Wood by two shots.

+2024 Olympics controversy

+In June 2024, Luiten qualified to play in the 2024 Summer Olympics via his world ranking (147).
+The Dutch Olympic Committee did not allow him and Darius van Driel (ranked 237) to participate since they required their participants to be ranked in the top 27 of the Olympic Golf Ranking and have "a realistic chance at a medal".
+Luiten initially appealed against the Dutch Olympic Committee for prohibiting him to play, considering that he was eligible.
+He won the appeal.
+However, Luiten was denied access to play due to his initial entry being removed by the Dutch Olympic Committee and his place being taken by Tapio Pulkkanen.